laravel/nova-docs/3.0/resources/README.md

 public static $trafficCop = false;
 ```

-You may also override the `trafficCop` method on the resource:
+You may also override the `trafficCop` method on the resource if you require more intense customization when determining if this feature should be enabled:

 ```php
 /**